-Through a collaboration between NOLAbeings and the Tulane Center for Global Education, we have captured stories of domestic and international students experiencing global citizenship through their education at Tulane.
-Click on the photos below to learn more about their experiences and stay tuned for more stories!
+Through a collaboration between NOLAbeings and the Tulane Center for Global Education, we have captured stories of students experiencing global citizenship through their education at Tulane.
+Click on the photos below to learn more!

 "It is interesting to see how our backgrounds shape us."

 "Step out of your comfort zone, to do things that you're not really good at, not used to doing."

 "You know, actually interacting with people from diverse backgrounds is a positive thing.
 I think international exchange changes the way you think."